 - If you are comfortable packing your clock on your own

 - If you can handle the rest of your belongings on your own, and only need help with your grandfather clock

 III.
 Rideshare or peer-to-peer shipping

 After you post your grandfather clock on an online peer-to-peer shipping marketplace, potential shipping partners will submit quotes, which you can then approve, reject, or continue to negotiate.
-This gives you an opportunity to vet their expertise and experience, negotiate a lower price, and iron out any packing, loading, and unloading details.
+This allows you to vet their expertise and experience, negotiate a lower price, and iron out any packing, loading and unloading details.

 |Opportunity to vet potential shipping partners||Need to pack your grandfather clock yourself|

 |Ideal if you are only shipping a few large items and can take the bulk of your belongings in your vehicle||May need to provide loading and unloading assistance|

 |Can be used to ship just about any type of large item||May not be able to track your shipment|